-Component 1 a) Component 1 b) Standard has been met Standard has been met subject to addressing detailed comments Component 2 a) Standard has been met
+Component 1 a) Component 1 b) Standard has been met.
+Standard has been met.

-Component 2 b) Component 2 c) Component 2 d) Standard has been partially met Standard has been met Standard has been met Component 3 Standard has been met subject to addressing detailed comments Component 4 Standard has been met subject to addressing detailed comments.
-Component 5 Standard has been met Component 6 Standard has been met Standards to be Met by R-PP Components
+Component 2 a) Component 2 b) Component 2 c) Component 2 d) Standard has been met.
+Standard has been met.
+Standard has been met.
+Standard has been met.

+Component 3 Standard has been met.

+Component 4 Standard has been met.

+Component 5 Standard has been met

+Component 6 Standard has been met

+Standards to be Met by R-PP Components